Jim Jordan, facing accusations of ignoring sexual abuse, faces political crisis

 If Jordan wants to be Speaker, Republicans must maintain control of the House.
 But Jordan faces a numbers problem.
 One needs 218 votes in the 435 member House to become Speaker.
 Even if the GOP holds the House this fall, Republican numbers likely dwindle to somewhere between 220 and 230 seats.
 The math alone could certainly cost Jordan the necessary votes.

-Here’s another scenario: Perhaps House Majority Leader Kevin McCarthy (R-CA) or House Majority Whip Steve Scalise (R-LA) advance up the ladder and Jordan runs for a lower tier leadership slot.
+Here’s another scenario: Perhaps House Majority Leader Kevin McCarthy, R-Calif., or House Majority Whip Steve Scalise, R-La., advance up the ladder and Jordan runs for a lower tier leadership slot.
 The House Republican Conference votes on those positions, not the entire House.
 So, let’s say Republicans control the House with 225 seats.
 That means Jordan must win the backing of 113 Republican colleagues.
 Even those numbers may have worked against Jordan before the Ohio State allegations emerged.

 Jordan’s political core always emanated from the 40-plus member Freedom Caucus.
 Political observers often wondered whether Jordan’s political influence extended much beyond that conservative nucleus which appreciates his rabble-rousing maneuvers.
 In other words, winning even a lower-level leadership contest may have been a stretch for Jordan, regardless of the questions about Ohio State.